 - Check your surroundings!
 Whilst you’re so focusing on looking good in front of the camera, don’t forget what could be behind you in the shot.
 Leftover takeaway containers, dishes piled high, or even a messy bedroom is not a great first impression.

 - Find a secluded space.
 Remember that guy who was being interviewed by the BBC live on TV and his kids walk in?
 We all remember that guy for the wrong reasons.
 Don’t be that guy.
-Find your own secluded space away from other people, children, and even pets.
+Find your own secluded space away from distractions such as the TV, other people, children, and even noisy pets.

 - Sit facing the light.
 Natural light is better where possible, but if not, at least make sure you are facing a good light source as having the light behind you will cast a shadow over your face making it very difficult to see you.